Diagnosis and Treatment of Lumbar Disc Herniation in Wake County

 Symptoms of a Lumbar Herniated Disc

 A lumbar disc herniation does not always cause symptoms.
-However, when it is symptomatic it may cause severe pain in the low back and lower extremities.
+However, when it is symptomatic, the condition may cause severe pain in the low back and lower extremities.

 A healthcare provider can diagnose a lumbar disc herniation through a physical examination and diagnostic testing.